CFenner/MMM-Netatmo/README.md

 ## Usage

-To usw this module, just include the __netatmo-module__ folder into the __modules__ folder of your MagicMirror.
-The content will be added to your mirror.
-You also need to add some config entries to your config.js file.

 _Prerequisites_

 - a Netatmo weather station at home or at least access to a Netatmo weather station account

+To usw this module, just include the __netatmo-module__ folder into the __modules__ folder of your MagicMirror and include a `netatmo.init();` in the jQuery.ready function in the main.js.
+You also need to add some config entries to your config.js file.
+After that the content will be added to your mirror.

 ### Access Your Data